Memorable Manitobans: Joseph Norbert Provencher (1787-1853)

 Accompanied by J. V. S. Dumoulin and William Edge, Provencher left Montreal on 19 May 1818.
 On 18 July the two priests arrived at the forks of the Red and Assiniboine Rivers, opening a mission at St. Boniface.
 Provencher was a big man, standing six feet four inches tall, and dressed in his clerical garb he created a great stir among the inhabitants.
 Large numbers were baptized, and many assisted in building a house that would serve as chapel and residence.
 He was appointed an auxiliary bishop and suffragan for the new territory in 1820, finally agreeing to serve as titular bishop of Juliopolis in 1821.
 He was consecrated in 1822.
 As bishop, Provencher took the lead in providing education for the local inhabitants, in supporting agriculture, and in converting both Europeans and Native peoples.
 He got on well with the Anglican missionaries and, after some initial problems, with the HBC directors as well.

-Provencher died on 6 June 1853 in St. Boniface.
+He died at St. Boniface on 6 June 1853 and was buried in the St. Boniface Cathedral Cemetery.
 He is commemorated by Provencher Boulevard in Winnipeg and the Provencher Monument in the St. Boniface Cathedral Cemetery.
 Most of his papers are in the Archives of the Archdiocese of Quebec, but some copies are in the Archives of Manitoba.